 Ethernet is described here .

-The PA customers wanted Digital to do a detailed cost justification before starting Phase II.
-PA management wasn’t sure how much the office automation system was saving them in time and money, and how much it was helping increase worker productivity.
+The Port Authority wanted Digital to do a detailed cost justification before starting Phase II.
+PA management weren’t sure how much the office automation system was saving them in time and money, and how much it was helping to increase worker productivity.

 Today the answer to that concern would be obvious; back in 1988 people still weren’t too sure.

-I had full access to anyone I wanted to speak with and I spoke to a lot of PA people.
-This was a real “consulting” assignment and doing it was a joy.
-It took me most of two months, often walking directly to the North Tower from my home on 16th street in the mornings and meeting my wife TIP (The Irish Princess) for lunch at the PA lunchroom in the sky overlooking NY Harbor.
+I had full access to anyone I wanted to speak with and I spoke with a lot of PA people.
+This was a real “Consulting” assignment with a capital “C” and having a chance to do it was a joy.
+Although I had the title of “Consultant”, most of my work had been tech sales support or systems design.
+It took me most of two months, often walking directly to the North Tower from my home on 16th street in the mornings and meeting my wife TIP (The Irish Princess) for lunch at the PA lunchroom in the sky 60+ stories overlooking NY Harbor.

 There were PA sponsored concerts on the ground level plaza between the twin towers at lunch time; I even saw Cousin Brucie (Bruce Morrow) and the Four Tops there.
 For readers not at or near retirement age, ask someone older